-Figure \ref{fig: visual example} suggests that the approximation quality of non-myopic approaches is dependent on the number of simultaneously selected points $s$.
-Figure \ref{fig: vary batch} compares the selection of 60 from 1000 independently sampled points in a model consisting of a mixture of 20 Gaussians, while varying $s$.
-More myopic selections are seen to be outperformed by less myopic ones for a given quantity of selected samples.
-The simultaneous selection of $s>1$ samples explains the presentation of the plot as step functions.
+BC is most often used when evaluation of $f$ has a high computational cost, and one is prepared to expend resources in the optimisation of the point set $\{x_i\}_{i=1}^m$.
+Our focus in this section is therefore on the quality of the point set obtained, irrespective of computational cost.
+Figure \ref{fig: visual example} suggested that the approximation quality of non-myopic methods depends on $s$.
+Figure \ref{fig: vary batch} compares the selection of 60 from 1000 independently sampled points from a mixture of 20 Gaussians, varying $s$.
+This gives a set of step functions.
+Less myopic selections are seen to outperform more myopic ones.
 Note in particular that MMD of the myopic method ($s=1$) is observed to decrease non-monotonically.
-This is a manifestation of the phenomenon also seen in Figure \ref{fig: visual example}, where a particular sample choice may temporarily worsen the quality of the overall approximation.
+This is a manifestation of the phenomenon also seen in Figure \ref{fig: visual example}, where a particular selection may temporarily worsen the quality of the overall approximation.

 Next we consider applications in Bayesian statistics, where both approximation quality and computation time are important.
-In contrast to \Cref{subsec: BC}, in what follows the density $p_\mu$ will be available only up to an unknown normalisation constant and thus KSD---which requires only that $u_\mu = \nabla \log p_\mu$ can be evaluated---will be used.
+In what follows the density $p_\mu$ will be available only up to an unknown normalisation constant and thus KSD---which requires only that $u_\mu = \nabla \log p_\mu$ can be evaluated---will be used.